Download the PHP package brightleaf-digital/asana-client without Composer

 The handleCallback() method returns an array that contains the token itself, which expires in an hour; the timestamp of expiry; a refresh token you can use to get a new access token; and some additional metadata.

 This library provides flexibility in how you manage and store tokens.
-By default, the saveToken, loadToken and retrieveToken methods offer a simple way to securely save tokens for future use.
+By default, the saveToken, loadToken and retrieveToken methods offer a simple way for beginners to securely save tokens for future use.
 However, advanced users have full control over token handling and can store their tokens wherever and however they see fit.

 Built-In Token Storage

-The library provides several methods to securely manage and persist OAuth tokens.
-These methods are especially useful for developers looking for a quick and simple way to handle token storage without having to implement custom logic from scratch.
+The library provides several methods to manage and persist OAuth tokens.
+These methods are useful for developers looking for a quick and simple way to handle token storage without having to implement custom logic from scratch.
 They are intended for development settings to provide developers with an easy way to store tokens and explore the library.
 In production environments more secure methods should be used.

 1. saveToken: Encrypts and stores the current token securely to file storage (default: token.json in the working directory).
 This ensures sensitive fields like access_token and refresh_token are safely stored in encrypted form.